lenare/mlses-wind-power-forecast/README.md

 ```
 Several plot and evaluation md files should be created where you can see the results.

-NOTE: You may still need to install [graphviz](https://www.graphviz.org/) if it isn't already installed on your system!
+NOTE: You may still need to install [graphviz](https://www.graphviz.org/) for generating some plots if it isn't already installed on your system!

 ## Results
-With the XGBoost model the benchmark for all horizons for the [UK wind farm](./src/XGBOOST_uk_evaluation.md) is outperformed slightly.
-The XGBoost model performs even better for the [Brazil wind farm](./src/XGBOOST_brazil_evaluation.md), especially also on the longer horizons.
+Based on the evalutaion metrics MAE and RMSE the presented XGBoost model slightly outperforms the benchmark for all horizons for the UK wind farm.
+For the Brazil wind farm the benchmark performs a bit better.
+Below are some suggested improvements to enhance our implementation.

 ## Further improvements